 - High Potency: Topical steroids grouped under this category include desoximetasone, halcinonide, amcinonide, and triamcinolone acetonide.

-- Very High Potency: Topical steroids belonging to this category include betamethasone dipropionate, diflorasone diacetate, fluocinonide, clobetasol propionate, and halobetasol propionate.
+- Very High Potency: Topical steroids in this category include betamethasone dipropionate, diflorasone diacetate, fluocinonide, clobetasol propionate, and clobetasol propionate.

 Find it >> HERE